 Tsuda Umeko (left), Alice Bacon, Uryū Shigeko, and Ōyama Sutematsu in the United States

-The school started with only ten students but its modern curriculum and liberal atmosphere contributed to its fast growth.
-It prepared its female students for economic independence as secondary-school English teachers, at that time one of the few socially acceptable occupations for women, and thereby helped transform not only women's higher education in Japan but the social status of women, too.
+The school started with only ten students, but its modern curriculum and liberal atmosphere contributed to its fast growth.
+It prepared its female students for economic independence as secondary-school English teachers, at that time one of the few socially acceptable occupations for women, and thereby helped transform not only women's higher education in Japan but also women's social status.
 In 1905, the school was officially recognized as a professional school.

 Around that time, Umeko became the principal organiser and first president of the Japanese branch of the Young Women's Christian Association (YWCA).
 In 1907 and 1913, she revisited the United States to promote cultural and educational exchange between the two countries.
 Despite her poor health, she continued to work for her school.
 In 1919, she suffered a stroke and retired to live in Kamakura, where she passed away in 1929 following a long battle against diabetes.
 She is buried on the grounds of Tsuda University in Kodaira, Tokyo.